grindarius/fina/README.md

 | `npm run serve:common`      | `npm run serve:functions`   | `npm run serve` |

 The web application will pop up at `http://localhost:8080` and the API will pop up at `http://localhost:3000`

-## Tech stack
-In FINA, we use
-- [Vuejs](https://vuejs.org/) to manage our frontend application.
-- [Buefy](https://buefy.org/) to manage our frontend application's stylings.
-- [mathjs](https://mathjs.org/) to manipulate and calculate expression strings.
-- [d3](https://d3js.org/) to create beautiful graph representations.
-- [ESLint](https://eslint.org/) to keep our TypeScript stylings constant throughout the project.
-- [Stylelint](https://stylelint.io/) to keep our SCSS stylings constant throughout the project.
-- [Vue Katex](https://github.com/lucpotage/vue-katex#readme) to render mathmatical expressions.
-- [Fastify](https://fastify.io/) to manage our backend API.

-Our main language of development is [TypeScript](https://www.typescriptlang.org/)

 ## Long term goals